About the training:

 This is a unique opportunity to develop skills, inspiration and understanding and to connect with others working in psycho-oncology, cancer support and palliative care.

-Over the five days we will explore the intention, approach and new aspects of the eight-week MBCT-Ca programme, paying particular attention to:
+Over the course we will explore the intention, approach and new aspects of the eight-week MBCT-Ca programme, paying particular attention to:

 - ways of adapting the core practices as they are guided for cancer participants